-the terms comply with the operator's licence and regulatory decisions made by the GCRA (e.g. price controls).
-However, as a general principle, the GCRA considers that consumers have a right to expect, and do expect, that the terms of a contract entered into for a fixed term will remain unchanged for that term, whether for fixed-line telephony, mobile or broadband services.
-It should also be noted that, unlike in the UK, such conduct on the part of operators is not subject to any consumer protection legislation in Jersey or Guernsey.5
+decisions made by the JCRA (e.g. price controls).
+However, as a general principle, the JCRA considers that consumers have a right to expect, and do expect, that the terms of a contract entered into for a fixed term will remain unchanged for that term, whether for fixed-line telephony, mobile or broadband services.
+It should also be noted that, unlike in the UK, such conduct on the part of operators is not subject to any consumer protection legislation in Jersey or Guernsey.

-- 5. In light of the harm caused to Jersey consumers by the incident detailed above and given that each of the operators covered by the Initial Notice in Jersey also operates in Guernsey, and having regard to the regulatory action taken by Ofcom in the UK (detailed in Section 3 below), the GCRA is of the view that Guernsey customers should be afforded the same level of protection as customers in Jersey.
-Therefore, the GCRA believes that it should consider intervening in order to prevent any future consumer harm arising from price rises and product changes in fixed-term contracts, in order to achieve consistency across the telecoms industry and to prevent customers from being adversely affected in the future by similar practices outlined in paragraph 2 above. - 6.
-In May 2013, the JCRA and GCRA issued a joint consultation (the Consultation) on two options to address their concerns about product and price changes being introduced during fixed-term telecommunications contracts, which would be implemented on a pan-Channel Island, industry-wide basis for fixed-line telephony, mobile and broadband services: 1) to amend the terms of all operators' terms and conditions or 2) to introduce a new condition into the licence of relevant operators, in terms equivalent to those of General Condition 9.6 (GC9.6) enforced by Ofcom, to ensure the fairness of certain contract terms (discussed in Section 3 below). - 7.
-The Consultation ended in June 2013 and seven responses were received, but the GCRA Board felt it was appropriate to wait for Ofcom's decision before publishing a Draft Decision.
+- 5. In light of the harm caused to Jersey consumers by the incident detailed above, and having regard to the regulatory action being considered by Ofcom in the UK (detailed in Section 3 below), the JCRA believed that it should consider intervening in order to prevent any future consumer harm arising from price rises and product changes in fixed-term contracts, in order to achieve consistency across the telecoms industry and to prevent customers from being adversely affected in the future by similar practices. - 6.
+In May 2013, the JCRA issued a joint consultation with the Guernsey Competition and Regulatory Authority (GCRA) (the Consultation) on two options to address their concerns about product and price changes being introduced during fixed-term telecommunications contracts, which would be implemented on a pan-Channel Island, industry-wide basis for fixed-line telephony, mobile and broadband services:

+1) to amend the terms of all operators' standard terms and conditions or 2) to introduce a new condition into the licence of relevant operators, in terms equivalent to those of General Condition 9.6 (GC9.6) enforced by Ofcom, to ensure the fairness of certain contract terms (discussed in Section 3 below). - 7.
+The Consultation ended in June 2013 and seven responses were received, but the JCRA Board felt it was appropriate to wait for Ofcom's decision before publishing an Initial Notice.
 Ofcom's decision was published on 23 October 2013 (see Annex A attached) and confirmed that UK consumers and small businesses should be allowed to exit their landline, broadband or mobile contract without penalty if their provider increased the cost of their monthly deal.
 It is noted that Ofcom's guidance does not apply to non-price variations but Ofcom has stated that it is of the view that reducing call allowances (and/or text and/or data allowances) included in a consumer's monthly subscription price would constitute an increase in the unit price paid by the consumer and thus a price rise to which the guidance would apply. - 8.
-In Guernsey, there are four providers of consumer and small business telecommunication contracts: JT (Guernsey) Limited (JT Guernsey), Sure (Guernsey) Limited (Sure Guernsey), Y Tel Limited (Y Tel) and Guernsey Airtel Limited (GAL).
-By this Draft Decision, the GCRA advises of its intention to implement Option 2, outlined in paragraph 6 above, by introducing a new condition
+In Jersey, there are four providers of consumer and small business telecommunication contracts: JT, Sure (Jersey) Limited (Sure Jersey), Newtel Limited (Newtel) and Jersey Airtel Limited (JAL).
+By this Initial Notice, the JCRA advises of its decision to implement Option 2, outlined in paragraph 6 above, by introducing a new condition into the licences of relevant operators in order to ensure the fairness of certain contract terms. - 9.
+This Initial Notice summarises the issues involved and the responses received to the Consultation and sets out modifications to the licences of JT, Sure Jersey, JAL and

-5 The Unfair Terms in Consumer Contracts Regulations 1999 protect UK consumers from terms that reduce their statutory or common law rights or terms that seek to impose unfair burdens on the consumer over and above the obligations of ordinary rules of law.
+&lt;sup>5 The Unfair Terms in Consumer Contracts Regulations 1999 protect UK consumers from terms that reduce their statutory or common law rights or terms that seek to impose unfair burdens on the consumer over and above the obligations of ordinary rules of law.
 Equivalent legislation does not yet exist in the Channel Islands.